Authored by the expert who managed and guided the team behind the Germany Property Pack

 What is the 10-year property price prediction for Munich as of 2026?

-As of early 2026, Munich property prices are expected to grow by roughly 30% to 45% cumulatively over the next ten years, reflecting the city's enduring appeal and chronic housing shortage.
+As of 2026, Munich property prices are expected to rise by about 30% to 45% cumulatively over the next 10 years.

-This translates to an average annual appreciation rate of about 2.7% to 3.8% per year for Munich residential property through 2036.
+This implies an average annual appreciation rate of about 2.7% to 3.8% for Munich residential property between 2026 and 2036.

 What long-term economic factors will shape property prices in Munich?